 Don’t choose shows based on the estimated number of attendees or cost per metre, think instead about the number of attendees that fit your target market, or how successful previous shows were.
 Look at existing shows that are most likely to hold your targeted prospects, and regularly review your event schedule based on marketing performance and potential.

 Your Exhibit As A Marketing Tool

-Your display is so much more than a backdrop.
+Your Exhibition Display Stand is so much more than a backdrop.
 It is a marketing tool designed to communicate a message and support your event staff.
 Make sure it lives up to its full potential.
 Does it clearly say what products and services you offer and why they are better?
 Does it give a compelling reason for people to stop and talk with you?
 Can the graphics be easily changed to directly appeal to various personas, if you are exhibiting at different shows?

 Create Promotions Appealing To Your Target Audiences

 Promotions will get more people into your booth, but be sure to choose promotions that will excite your best buyers but will not attract non-buyers.
 Do that will a compelling offer they love, with matching the look and feel of the stand to the buyers personality.

 Follow Up Leads More Than Just Fast

 Logistically, follow up means entering leads into your database and sending out material to prospects.
 Use a marketing perspective to take it to the next level.
 Make sure the leads are qualified before you send any material out, and don’t send out a generic packet… you get more leads by making sure your marketing collateral is tailored specifically for what each attended asked for.

 While it’s great to know how to set up your exhibition stand in mere minutes and get your paperwork in on time, keep in mind that trade exhibitions can strengthen brand recognition, generate leads and build stronger relationships.
 Strengthen your marketing objectives, and you will make real headway with your exhibition program.